-All the techniques aim at improving blood supply and retinal metabolic process, but none was really effective.
-There are some options that can slow vision loss and even restore sight to some extent.
-The cost of the therapy varies depending on the method of the treatment that is employed.
+All the techniques aim at improving blood supply and retinal metabolic process, but none were effective.
+Some options can slow vision loss and even restore sight to some extent.
+The cost of the therapy varies depending on the method of the retinitis pigmentosa cure employed.

 Some leading clinics and hospitals started using innovative ways in curing Retinitis Pigmentosa.
 These approaches include: